 Total Project Time: 38 weeks

-Completion of the Film is scheduled for Fall of 2017
+Completion of the Film is scheduled for Spring of 2019

 A great article by Pakistani-born Journalist and Brown University Professor, Beena Sarwar, on Haider.